TheZalli/roller_repl/README.md

     * Move as many builtins as possible into a prelude module
 * Physical unit system/library
     * Bits and bytes, with SI and mebi- kibi- etc prefixes that might be built-in
-* LLVM IR compiler frontend
+* LLVM IR compiler frontend?
+    * Might be an interesting project